biosaxs-dev/molass-develop/_sources/chapters/06/testing.md

 ## Running Tests
 ### Test Data Settings

-Since we have introduced data package `molass_data` for the document notebooks like [Tutorial](https://molass-saxs.github.io/molass-tutorial/), we also use those data sets for basic tests.
+For basic tests, we also use data package `molass_data`, which was introduced for the document notebooks like [Tutorial](https://molass-saxs.github.io/molass-tutorial/).

 The data sets named `SAMPLE*` are included in the data package `molass_data`.
 For extra tests, prepare `local_settings.py` like shown below, as explained at [Local](https://molass-saxs.github.io/molass-library/source/molass.Local.html) module reference.